Guide

 1. Book value calculation

-A company's book value is worked out using the assets and liabilities listed on its balance sheet.
+You can work out your company’s book value using the assets and liabilities listed on your balance sheet.

 Book value formula